Carolyn Caprioni, RN, BSN

 315.854.2562

 Dana grew up in St. Lawrence County NY and is raising her twin children there.
-She received her Bachelor of Arts and Masters degree from the local State University at Potsdam College.
+She received Bachelor of Arts and Master's degrees from the local State University at Potsdam College.
 She was determined to become a local elementary teacher, but knew she needed to find a different career if she was going to make more of an impact on youth that she served in the classroom.
 She has obtained various certifications and training around the science of addiction, foster care and is part of a trauma informed team in her county.

 Casey Lane